 How this is achieved is by simply improving the Users Experience of dabbling with their data.
 Looking at their data from different angles to reveal information they never were able to match up with some of the most elusive business questions that went unsolved within their organisations.

 The key is using the K.I.S.S approach – Keep it Simple Stupid.
 Answer the key questions the user (or user groups) are asking.
 You have to be strict in employing a UCD (User Centred Design) approach.
 The user is always the most important.
 It doesn’t matter what you think is “nice” or “good” or what “cool” things you can do with their data or the User Interface (UI) that the data lives within.
 As long as the design best benefits the main users who will use the application then you’ve won in short.

 Sure there are key stakeholders who must be catered for to their satisfaction as well.
 If you’re a good User Experience professional ensuring everyone wins (subplot) is achievable, whilst still making sure the main groups of users get first “dibs” as it were on being satisfied users.

 There is no bad car – it depends on the user

-Using the K.I.S.S approach also means when designing the User Interface, this has to help enable the users to quickly access they data, understand their data and help them to make the correct decisions based on their data.
+Using the K.I.S.S approach also means when designing the User Interface, this has to help enable the users to quickly access their data, understand their data and help them to make the correct decisions based on their data.
 If the design of the UI is too complex then it only detracts from the data itself.
-So an easy in and easy out approach in short is best.
+So an easy in and easy out approach, in short, is best.

-If you’re in the process of considering a modern BI discovery tool, one that is Interactive, flexes around your data and helps you to answer your questions around your data so far from my in-depth usage, only Qlik provides a true responsive solution that can do all the above and embraces User Experience in ways not seen before on the BI landscape.
+If you’re in the process of considering a modern BI discovery tool, one that is Interactive, flexes around your data and helps you to answer your questions around your data so far from my in-depth usage of several ‘modern’ BI tools, only Qlik provides a truly responsive solution that can do all the above and embraces User Experience in ways not seen before on the BI landscape.

 Don’t take my word for it, do your own research.